 South and slightly east of Berlin you’ll find one of Germany’s more unusual UNESCO sites, the Spreewald Biosphere Reserve.
-This inland delta of the Spree River, crisscrossed by 200 water channels and streams through bog land, forest, and meadows was formed during the last Ice Age.
-The area is home to a group of traditional Sorbs or Wends, whose families have been making a living here for generations by farming or fishing.
-What’s notable is that like Venice in Italy, the only way to get around this part of the Spreewald is by Kahn… a flat-bottomed boat perfect for navigating the 276 km of channels.
+Formed during the last Ice Age, this inland delta of the Spree River, crisscrossed by 200 water channels and streams through bog land, forest, and meadows, is home to a group of traditional Sorbs or Wends, whose families have been making a living here for generations by farming or fishing.
+What’s notable is that, like Venice in Italy, the only way to get around this part of the Spreewald is by boat.
+And in the Spreewald, they call the flat-bottomed boat perfect for navigating the 276 km of channels a Kahn.

 Spreewald Kahnfahrt- A Boat Ride through the Spreewald

-The Kahns have 7 or 8 rows of seats (that fit 2-3 people).
-The middle rows face tables.
-(The tables are essential for snack breaks).
-The Kahns all have different colored blankets covering the seats, and table decorations vary (this is helpful later when you need to find your boat).
-And at the back is a platform for the boatman who pushes the Kahn forward with a pole.
+The Kahns have 7 or 8 rows of seats that fit 2-3 people.
+The middle rows face tables, which are essential for snack breaks.
+The Kahns all have different-colored blankets covering the seats, and table decorations vary (this is helpful later when you need to find your boat).
+At the back is a platform for the boatman, who pushes the Kahn forward with a pole.

-When the Kahn’s ropes are untied, and the boatman shoves off, you glide into another world.
-No motors (they aren’t allowed) and no roads.
-There are a few bike paths… but even they fall behind the deeper you go into the reserve.
+When the Kahn’s ropes are untied and the boatman shoves off, you glide into another world.
+No motors (they aren’t allowed), and there are no roads.
+There are a few bike paths, but even they fall behind the deeper you go into the reserve.

-The Kahn glides smoothly through the water passing houses surrounded by flowers and trees.
-You’ll see meadows of tall grass …and small forests of trees.
-At times trees touch overhead across the water.
-All the homes have docks, most have fish trips, and everyone has a mailbox (the Post is delivered by Kahn).
+The Kahn glides smoothly through the water, passing houses surrounded by flowers and trees.
+You’ll see meadows of tall grass and small forests of trees.
+At times, trees touch overhead across the water.
+All the homes have docks, most have fish trips, and everyone has a mailbox.
+The Post is delivered by Kahn, and a Kahn hauls the trash away.

-Once upon a time each of the homes belonged to a working family.
-Today, some of the houses are rentals for vacationers looking to get away.
+Once upon a time, each of the homes belonged to a working family.
+Today, some houses are rentals for vacationers looking to get away.

 The Kahnfahrt through the Spreewald is more than just a peaceful boat ride…it’s a lesson in history.

-For hundreds of years the Sorbian (Wendisch) people farmed the land and fished the waters here.
+For hundreds of years, the Sorbian (Wendisch) people farmed the land and fished the waters here.
 Even today, most of the homes can only be reached by boat.
-Our boat operator spent his whole life on the water and had so many stories to tell.
+Our boat operator spent his whole life on the water and had many stories to tell.

-Family life in the traditionally centered on farming.
+Family life in the Spreewald traditionally centered on farming.
 The sandy soil of the Spreewald makes a fabulous growing environment for cucumbers (those famous Spreewald Gurken!) and rye.
-While homes might be on small islands, the main growing areas would be further away.
+Since homes were on small islands, the main growing areas would be further away.
 Fathers would set off at first light, boating out to the fields.
 Mothers and Grandmothers stayed home to work the home garden, cook, and clean.
-Children were expected to go to school … also by Kahn.
-When school was over, they would go to the fields with a meal for the men and then await instructions for chores that needed doing.
+Children were expected to go to school, also by Kahn.
+When school was over, they would go to the fields with a meal for the men and await instructions for chores that needed doing.
 The days were long and hard.

 Children living on the water quickly understood how to handle the Kahn boats.
-The very young children were tied to the boat for safety.
-Then once they were big enough, they stood between their father’s legs, pole in hand, learning to navigate the waters.
+Parents tied the very young children to the boat for safety.
+Then, once they were big enough, they stood between their father’s legs, pole in hand, learning to navigate the waters.

-The essential Kahn was more than a people mover, and families had a few different ones, each with its own purpose.
-Everything that the families needed from outside came in by Kahn… from tools to shingles, and everything they sold went out by Kahn.
-(Even the trash goes out by Kahn)
+The essential Kahn was more than a people mover; families had several different ones, each with its own purpose.
+Kahn brought everything that the families needed from outside, from tools to shingles, and everything they sold went out by Kahn.

 Open Air Museum at Lehde

-At the furthest point of the trip, the Kahn ties up at Lehde village.
+At the furthest point of the 2-3 hour trip, the Kahn ties up at Lehde village.
 This tiny village still survives despite being cut off from roads.
-There are places to eat, drink, and pick up a few souvenirs.
+There are places to eat, drink, and buy souvenirs.
 It’s also home to the Ledhe Open Air Museum, which displays life as it was 100 years ago.

 Buy your ticket, and step back in time.
 Houses and workshops are staged to look just as they did in days past.
 Kitchens, bake houses, vegetable gardens, and workshops.
 In bedrooms you’ll see traditional Sorbian Tracht (clothing) including those magnificently embroidered headpieces.